top of page

 The human mind knows how to protect itself in creative ways.
 And, how interesting that we all have an indeterminate number of sub-personalities, each having their own age, desires, temperaments, desires, goals, and talents!

-When you learn how to be inclusive of all of your personality parts, you will discover the strengths inherent in the currently extreme parts of self that are presently unbalancing your life.
+When you learn to be inclusive of all of your personality parts, you will discover the strengths inherent in the extreme parts of yourself that are currently unbalancing your life.

 In addition to the collection of personality parts that make up your human psyche, you have a compassionate and accepting Authentic Self.
 The Authentic Self has the potential to be a good leader/parent to your internal family system of psychological parts.